SaurabhJais26/Json_IMS/README.md

 I have saved 30 different products
 And the products are of different categories which are easily available at general stores Had great fun while doing this project
-Intership Project At Elite Technical Group
+Internship Project At Elite Technical Group